Chocolate Puma: In popular culture

 In 1994, Gaston Steenkist (Dobre), one half of the duo Zki & Dobre was instrumental in discovering Filipino-Dutch DJ Laidback Luke after the latter forwarded a demo tape to him.
 Laidback Luke was signed to a recording contract by the management of Dobre.
-At the end of the year he has already released two albums on the label Groove Alert newly established by Dobre.
+By the end of the year, he released two albums on the label Groove Alert newly established by Dobre.
 Laidback Luke went on to have a prosperous DJ and producing career.

 In 1995, Simply Red sampled The Good Men's hit "Give It Up" for their UK #1 hit "Fairground".
 The Good Men were credited for the sample, and Mendes was also given credit as the performer of "Fanfarra", the original source of the Goodmen's track.

 The duo's work has been featured on many DJ mixes from Hooj Choons, Global Underground, and Ministry of Sound.